 - Seed depth: 1″ (2.5 cm) – (Remember our rule of thumb for seed starting?)

-- Space between pea seeds: I prefer to plant in double rows with a fence or trellis in between the rows and 2 inches between seeds.
+- Space between pea seeds: I prefer to plant in double rows about 8-10 inches apart, with a fence or trellis in between the rows and 2 inches between seeds.

-- Soil temp for planting: 40-75 F (4-24 C) – the warmer end of this scale will lead to faster germination
+- Soil temp for pea planting: 40-75 °F (4-24° C) – the warmer end of this scale will lead to faster germination

-- Seed treatment: Inoculate with nitrogen fixing bacteria, if desired
+- Seed treatment: Inoculate garden pea seed with nitrogen fixing bacteria, if desired

-My favorite variety of garden pea is Green Arrow.
-My favorite snap pea is Super Sugar Snap.
+My recommendation for best garden pea is Green Arrow.
+My favorite for best snap pea is Super Sugar Snap.
 I'm not a snow pea fan, so I rarely grow them.
 I regularly try different varieties, but these are reliable producers in my northeast Wisconsin garden (zone 4-5).
-Ask a nearby friend or neighbor what grows well for them in your area if you don't already have a favorite.
+If you're not sure what's the best pea variety for your garden, ask a nearby friend or neighbor what grows well for them in your area.

 Traditionally peas are one of the first crops planted in spring, but cool soil means a slow start to pea growing.
-Soil that is too cold and wet may yield peas that rot instead of sprout.
-In The Vegetable Gardener's Bible, the author notes that germination went from 9 days in 60 F (16 C) soil to 36 days in 40 F (4 C) soil.
-Better to wait for the soil to warm up a bit before planting, or use some dark landscape fabric or plastic to warm up the ground first if you're in a hurry.
+Soil that is too cold and wet may cause peas to rot instead of sprout.
+In The Vegetable Gardener's Bible, the author notes that germination went from 9 days in 60 °F (16 °C) soil to 36 days in 40 °F (4 °C) soil.
+Better to wait for the soil to warm up a bit before planting pea seeds, or use some dark landscape fabric or plastic to warm up the ground first if you're in a hurry.

-Once established, peas will tolerate cold, but not freezing temperatures.
+Once established, garden peas will tolerate cold, but not freezing, temperatures.

 Peas May be Started Indoors